MarsUniversity/ece387-robotics/docs/handouts/syllabus/syllabus.md

 | 84 < B+ < 87 | 67 < C- < 70 |
 | 80 < B < 84  | 60 < D  < 67 |
 | 77 < B- < 80 |  0 < F  < 60 |

-This class is based on points with a majority of points available after prog.

 |               | Prog Pts | Final Pts |
 |---------------|----------|-----------|